 First of all, you should register your subscription with Microsoft.
-SqlVirtualMachine provider by running the following PowerShell command or register through azure portal to create SqlVirtualMachine type resources:
+SqlVirtualMachine provider by running the following Azure CLI command or register through Azure Portal to create SqlVirtualMachine type resources:

 Below is Azure SQL VM Create CLI command to activate AHB for existing PAYG SQL VM:

 // Create an AHUB SqlVm az sql vm create -n <VM Name> -g <Resource Group Name> -l <Location> --license-type AHUB EX: az sql vm create -n sqlvm -g myresourcegroup -l eastus --license-type AHUB

 If you have not set SqlServerLicenseType property while creating SqlVirtualMachine resource, then the SqlServerLicenseType will be set as “PAYG” by default.
 At any time, you can update the SqlServerLicenseType property as “AHUB” to activate SQL Server AHB if you have Software Assurance with the following Azure SQL VM Update CLI command: